-One key component of a successful, student-centered school technology transformation: tech coaching.
-Nothing about transformation is one-size-fits-all, but one thing is clear: tech coaches can make a world of difference when it comes to improving teaching and learning, implementing tools that support pedagogy and putting students first.
+One key component of a successful, student-centered school tech transformation: tech coaching.
+Nothing about tech transformation is one-size-fits-all, but one thing is clear: tech coaches can make a world of difference when it comes to improving teaching and learning, implementing tools that support pedagogy and putting students first.

 What a tech coach is–and isn’t